Standardised convolutional filtering for radiomics: Gabor Q88H

 Gabor filters can then be constructed at multiple scales and orientations to explore the spectrum of patterns in an image.
 Bianconi \textit{et al.}~\cite{Bianconi2007} proposed to extract response maps at multiple orientations $\{\theta_1,\dots,\theta_P\}$ and frequencies $\{F_1,\dots,F_Q\}$ along with $\gamma$ are defined to cover all directions and scales up to the maximum frequency $F_Q=\frac{1}{\lambda_Q}$.
 It is worth noting that when using a suitable sequence of scales, Gabor filters can also satisfy the wavelet admissibility condition (\textit{i.e.} referred to as ``Gabor wavelets") and can, in this particular case, fully cover the Fourier domain.
 Finally, since $g_{\sigma,\lambda,\gamma,\theta}[\boldsymbol{k}]$ is complex, the modulus of the associated response map can be used before aggregation and feature calculation as $\lvert h[\boldsymbol{k}] \rvert = \lvert (g_{\sigma,\lambda,\gamma,\theta} \ast f) [\boldsymbol{k}]\rvert$.
 An example of filtering with Gabor is depicted in Fig.~\ref{fig:Gabor_example}.

-\marginnote{ v4: Clarified spatial extent of Gabor filter support.} As with Laplacian-of-Gaussian filters the spatial support of Gabor filters is \((-\infty, \infty\)) (\emph{i.e.} not compact).
-Because this would require a filter with infinite spatial support, the Gabor filter is cropped in practice, based on the $\sigma$ and $\gamma$ parameters.
-The 1$D$ filter size is then:
+\marginnote{ v4: Clarified spatial extent of Gabor filter support; v6: Updated description to produce the most consistent results.} As with Laplacian-of-Gaussian filters the spatial support of Gabor filters is \((-\infty, \infty\)) (\emph{i.e.} not compact).
+However, unlike Laplacian-of-Gaussian filters, many standard implementations for Gabor filters do not use truncation.
+Instead, the most consistent results seem to be achieved by cropping the filter along each dimension $i$ as follows:

-with \(d\) the truncation parameter, and \(\sigma\) and \(\gamma\) in voxel units.
-Note that it is possible to more closely truncate the spatial support by accounting for the orientation of the filter, at the cost of increased complexity.

 Gabor filters are not rotation-invariant and are therefore best suited for applications where the absolute feature orientation is meaningful.
 Rotation equivariance and invariance can be approximated by combining the response maps of several elements of the Gabor filterbank (see Section~\ref{sec:combiningDSandRotInv}).
+These response maps can be created by stepping the orientation by \(\Delta \theta\) (\textid{XTGK}).

 The 3$D$ extension of Gabor filters can be found in Qian \textit{et al.}~\cite{Qian2006}.
 However, no recommendations are provided in the 3$D$ case to sample scales and orientations for further feature extraction.
 One simple option to achieve (\textit{i.e.} approximate) 3$D$ image analysis is to extract 2$D$ Gabor features as recommended above in the three orthogonal planes of the image frame of reference, followed by an averaging of the response maps over the three planes.